 AFSA stands for Australian Financial Security Authority.
 It is a government department responsible for reviewing your proposal to creditors and the registration and facilitation of Debt Agreements.

-Once AFSA has accepted the Debt Agreement Proposal for processing, the creditors will have up to 35 days to vote on the proposal.
+Once AFSA has accepted the Debt Agreement Proposal for processing, your creditors will have up to 35 days to vote on the proposal.
 During this period, you are under no obligation to pay your unsecured creditors.

 A person is insolvent when he/she/they cannot pay all their debts when they fall due.

-ADAIS will notify you and discuss a second, alternative Debt Arrangement which is to be authorised by you.
+ADAIS will notify you and discuss a second, alternative debt arrangement which is to be authorised by you.
 No additional set up fees will be charged in this instance, however AFSA will charge another $200 lodgement fee.

 Your credit file is held by private credit reporting agencies such as Veda Advantage, Equifax and Dun & Bradstreet, who receive an electronic notification of your finalisation from AFSA.
-The debt agreement information may impact on your ability to obtain credit.
-Veda Advantage, Equifax and Dun and Bradstreet retention period for debt agreement is whichever of the following periods ends later:
+The Debt Agreement information may impact on your ability to obtain credit.
+Veda Advantage, Equifax and Dun and Bradstreet retention period for Debt Agreement is whichever of the following periods ends later:

 - the period of 5 years that starts on the day on which the agreement is made;

 - the period that ends on the day on which the agreement ends.

 For more information, please review AFSA website or Click Here.